aki202/aki202/README.md

 ### 👨‍💻 about

-I'm front-end and back-end engineer.
-I've worked as programmer and tech-lead in small to large orgnizations.
-I like everything about software, but I has a strong interest in software architecture and programming paradigm.
+I'm an engineer with expertise in both front-end and back-end development.
+I've served as a programmer and technical lead in organizations ranging from small startups to large enterprises.
+My passion encompasses all facets of software creation, with a strong inclination towards software architecture and programming paradigms.

 ### ❤️ like